 Offsetting your company’s entire carbon footprint is currently cheaper than you might think.
 A good estimate is that it will cost about 0.4% of your annual revenue.
 So if your revenue for 2020 is projected to be $100M, you can expect to pay about $400,000 to offset your emissions for the year.

 What types of carbon credits can be used for the Climate Neutral certification?

 To encourage strong and well-rounded portfolios, we developed a set of portfolio requirements for the types of credits that can allowed to be used in our certification.
 Certain projects, like forestry projects, can make up your entire portfolio, while others, such as energy efficiency, can only make up a portion of your portfolio.
 Other projects, such as large-scale hydropower, are prohibited because of the unintended consequences they can have on the environment.
-You can view the full set of eligible projects on page 5 of our Standards document.
+You can view the full set of eligible projects in our Standards.
 To make it easy, we've pulled together qualified offset projects into the Climate Neutral Offset Pool, ensuring your credits will count toward certification.

 Since InTents’ carbon footprint for 2019 was 67,145 tonnes of carbon, the brand has to purchase at least 67,145 carbon credits to completely offset its footprint.

 InTents purchased its credits through the Climate Neutral pool, which included: